Sometimes you can find interesting things in your own backyard.

 A view of the interior reveals the wooden “town lattice” design.
 Of course, no vehicular traffic traverses the bridge anymore – the newer car-bearing concrete bridge crosses Euharlee Creek a little further downstream, allowing this bridge to remain as a memento of yesteryear.

 More information on the bridge can be read on these two signs.
-Actually, much of Euharlee is quaint and historic, with plenty of signs like one the above explaining such things as the Lowry Grist Mill, the Lowry Family Homestead, the Granary and Commissary, the Mercantile and Blacksmith shop, and the Black Pioneers’ Cemetery.
+Actually, much of Euharlee is quaint and historic, with plenty of signs like the one above explaining such things as the Lowry Grist Mill, the Lowry Family Homestead, the Granary and Commissary, the Mercantile and Blacksmith shop, and the Black Pioneers’ Cemetery.
 It’s worth a stop if you’re every passing through.

 • Bartow County’s Confederate memorial still stands on the front lawn of the county courthouse.
 It has not yet been toppled or even defaced by vandals, although Cartersville has had some pro-BLM protests.
 It is fairly typical of the sort of Confederate monument one finds in small towns across the South, and includes the usual helping of gaseous nineteenth-century “elevated” diction: